fallowshades/deploy-telemetri/README.md

 - **/apps/web**: Contains the Next.js application responsible for the frontend.
 - **/apps/server**: Contains the Express.js application responsible for the backend.
-- **/packages/tsconfig**: Contains shared configurations (e.g., Biome, Tailwind, Turbopack) to enforce consistency across the monorepo.
+- **/packages/tsconfig**: Contains shared configurations (e.g., Eslint, Tailwind, Turbopack) to enforce consistency across the monorepo.
+- **/packages/eslint-config**: Contains shared Eslint configurations for the monorepo.
 - **/packages/types**: Contains shared types (e.g. responses, api clients, etc).
 - **/packages/ui**: Houses the shared UI components built with shadcn and Tailwind CSS.
 - **/packages/utils**: Contains shared utils methods that will be used in multiple apps or packages.